Saratsin/Xamarin.iOS.ResourceDesigner/README.md

 * `<ResourceDesignerFilePath>` - defines the location of the Resource Designer file.
   The default value is `"obj\$(Configuration)\$(Platform)\Resource.designer.cs"`.
   This path is relative to the location of the csproj file.
-* `<ResourceDesignerImageAssetsTrimmingPrefixes>` - defines the list of prefixes, divided by pipe symbol (|), that will be trimmed for the names of the image asset properties.
+* `<ResourceDesignerImageSetsTrimmingPrefixes>` - defines the list of prefixes, divided by pipe symbol (|), that will be trimmed for the names of the image set properties.
   The default value is `"ic|img"`
+* `<ResourceDesignerImageSetsFilenamesSeparatorChars>` - defines symbols that separate words in the name of image set file, all characters written consequently in string.
+  This property is important for the name parsing of properties.
+The default value is `" _-+."`
+* `<ResourceDesignerColorSetsTrimmingPrefixes>` - defines the list of prefixes, divided by pipe symbol (|), that will be trimmed for the names of the color set properties.
+    The default value is `"ic|img"`
-* `<ResourceDesignerImageAssetsFilenamesSeparatorChars>` - defines symbols that separate words in the name of file, all characters written consequently in string.
+* `<ResourceDesignerColorSetsFilenamesSeparatorChars>` - defines symbols that separate words in the name of color set file, all characters written consequently in string.
   This property is important for the name parsing of properties.
 The default value is `" _-+."`

 ## Issues and Features